punitarani/notes/Other/protobuf.md

 // First non-empty, non-comment line of the file must specify the syntax. syntax = "proto3";

 // package defines the namespace for the generated code. package mypackage;

 // import allows for importing definitions from other files.
-// public imports are visible to other files that import this file. import public "dir/other_public.proto";
+// public imports are visible to other files that import this file.
+// private imports are only visible to this file.
+// public imports usually go first, not required. import public "dir/other_public.proto";
 import "dir/other.proto";

-// private imports are only visible to this file.
-// public imports usually go first, not required.
+import "google/protobuf/timestamp.proto";

 // enum allows for defining a set of named constants. enum Gender {